dat3Cph/material/flow2/javaDD/Java8DeepDive2.md

 }
 ```

-in this example, `t` is the type parameter of the generic interface.
+In this example, `t` is the type parameter of the generic interface.

-**implementing a generic interface:**
+**Implementing a generic interface:**

-when you implement a generic interface, you need to provide the actual type argument that matches the type parameter of the interface. this allows you to customize the interface methods to work with specific data types. here's how you implement a generic interface:
+When you implement a generic interface, you need to provide the actual type argument that matches the type parameter of the interface. this allows you to customize the interface methods to work with specific data types. here's how you implement a generic interface:

 ```java
 public class myimplementation<t> implements mygenericinterface<t> {